The Concept and Meaning of Marriage

 5. Financial benefits of marriage

 There are a lot of financial benefits to marriage.
 Some of such benefits may be through direct financial support or indirect benefits.
 You can receive financial and social benefits of your spouse including pension and gratuity.
 This can happen if your spouse is deceased or over 60 years of age and unable to do things by himself/herself.
 In most societies, payment of the bride price can transform the financial status of any beneficial family.
 There are also cases where a wife or husband takes over the total financial responsibilities of the entire household when the other is financially down or unemployed.
+Couples can also partner to create effective savings and investment plans that benefit the family over a single individual.

 6. Economic benefits